 Place value, ordering, estimating, rounding.

-Money including real life problems.
+Money and real life word problems.

 Statistics – using block graphs, pictograms, lists and tables.

 Learning the textile techniques of weaving and wax-resist dyeing.
 Children will learn to weave paper and other materials to create place mats inspired by the textiles artist Gunta Stolzl and then add decoration inspired by Gustav Klimt.
 They’ll also learn about traditional batik in Indonesia.

 The children will be covering the following this term as part of our S.E.A.L.
 (Social and Emotional Aspects of Learning) scheme:

 Children will learn about peeling, zesting, cutting safely and will be applying these skills when preparing healthy dishes.
 They’ll learn key information about healthy eating & where their food comes from.
 They’ll gain some practical ideas about ingredients that can be combined to make interesting and healthy salads.

 Making a variety of sounds with their body, voice, instruments and other objects.
 Using sounds expressively in response to a stimulus.

 Exploring Timbre, Tempo and Dynamics